aman2k02/ecommerce-app-v2/README.md

 Password: aman1234

-if you are getting error while admin because of database npt sync by any reason then
+if you are getting error while admin because of database not sync by any reason then

 docker-compose up -d     be in main url